 The goal was to buy nothing for a full year.
-I was hoping that the shopping ban would result in significantly lowering my expenses and train me to live more mindfully with what I already owned.
+I was hoping that the shopping ban would result in significantly lowering my personal expenses and train me to live more mindfully with what I already had.

-- You can only buy replenishable products.
-Ex: You finish your shampoo, buy a new bottle.
+- I can only buy replenishable products.
+Ex: you finish your shampoo; buy a new bottle.

-- You can buy groceries and eat out.
+- I can buy groceries and eat out.

-- You can buy things on your pre-approved shopping list.
+- I can buy things on my pre-approved shopping list.